 The Company Store

-Other problems the miners and their families faced evolved around the relationship between the company store and their employees.
+Other problems the miners and their families faced revolved around the relationship between the company store and its employees.
 An accepted fact of life was this: You did not purchase your food or anything else except from the company store in Estevan.
 The Royal Committee’s investigation into the dispute brought several things into the light.

 - The company expected you to buy their goods and their goods alone.